 A Call Data Action selects and sets up attributes for a custom data action configured previously by an administrator in Genesys Cloud.
-This action retrieves specific attribute about a contact from a CRM database, such as Salesforce.
-For example, name, address, contact numbers, account number, or account status.
+For example, use this action to retrieve specific attributes about a contact from a CRM database, such as name, address, contact numbers, account number, or account status.
 This action is available in the Data category of the task editor’s Toolbox.
 When the flow runs, the data action sends input to a web service and retrieves data back from the web service.
 The flow then evaluates the data and continues as designed, based on the result of the evaluation.

 For more information about creating custom data actions in Genesys Cloud, see About custom actions for integrations.

 |Name field||Type a distinctive name for the Call Data Action.
 The label you enter here becomes the action’s name displayed in the task sequence.|